Return- and hitting-time distributions of small sets in infinite measure preserving systems: Introduction

 Several basic classes of infinite measure preserving systems, including Markov shifts and other Markov maps with good distortion properties (see \cite{A0}, \cite{A2}, and \cite{T3}), as well as various non-Markovian interval maps (see \cite{Z2}, \cite{Z3}), are known to possess DK-sets.
-Section 6 of \cite{PSZ2} shows that a set $Y$ on which $T$ induces a Gibbs-Markov map $T_{Y}$ is always $\mathcal{U}$-uniform for a reasonably large family $\mathcal{U}$.